 Atami Tourism Association posted.

-Shinsui Park continues south from Sun Beach.
-Atami City is a sister city to Sanremo City in northern Italy, and because of the similarity in topography and cityscape, it is developed with the image of a resort area in the northern Mediterranean.
+A waterside park stretching south from Sun Beach.
+Atami City is a sister city of Sanremo in northern Italy, and because the terrain and townscape are similar, the park was developed with the image of a northern Mediterranean resort.

-It is a place that is popular with locals and tourists alike as a place for walking, sunbathing, holding events, and commemorative photos.
+The park is loved by locals and visitors alike as a place for walks, sunbathing, events, and commemorative photos.

-Access: From JR Atami Station, take a bus bound for Atami Port for about 10 minutes → get off at Ginza or Shinsui Park.
+Access / From JR atami station take a bus bound for Atami Port for about 10 minutes and get off at Ginza or Shinsui Park-shita

-Parking lot: Municipal Shinsui Park parking lot for 140 cars municipal P: 110 yen for 30 minutes
+Parking / Municipal Shinsui Park parking lot, 140 spaces (municipal parking: 110 yen per 30 minutes)

 Show original text